sandialabs/wiretap/README.md

 ## Environment Requirements

 * Bidirectional UDP communication between Server and Client on one port.
-Any firewalls between them must allow at least one machine to initiate the UDP connection to the other.
+Any firewalls between them must allow at least one machine to initiate a UDP connection to the other.
     * The machine receiving the initial connection (the Client by default) must be able to listen for UDP connections on a port that the initiating machine can connect to.

 > [!NOTE]
 > By default the Server initiates the handshake to the Client because the Server is more likely to have outbound UDP allowed through a firewall than inbound UDP, but the reverse is easily configurable.

-While not ideal, Wiretap can still work with TCP instead of UDP.
+While not ideal, Wiretap can work with TCP instead of UDP.
 See the experimental [TCP Tunneling](#tcp-tunneling) section for more info.

 # Quick Start

 1. Download binaries from the [releases](https://github.com/sandialabs/wiretap/releases) page, one for your Client machine and one for your Server machine (if different os/arch).
 Copy the Wiretap binary onto the server
-2. On the Client, run `./wiretap configure --endpoint <IP>:<port> --routes <CIDRs>` with the appropriate arguments
+2. On the Client, run `./wiretap configure --endpoint <IP>:<port> --routes <CIDRs>` with the [appropriate arguments](#Configure)
 3. Copy the server command output that best suits the Server OS and run it on the Server machine
-4. On the Client, run `sudo wg-quick up ./wiretap_relay.conf && sudo wg-quick up ./wiretap.conf` to import the configs into Wireguard
+4. On the Client, run `sudo wg-quick up ./wiretap_relay.conf && sudo wg-quick up ./wiretap.conf` create the associated Wireguard interfaces
 5. Confirm the handshake completed for both configs by running `sudo wg show` on the Client
 6. (Optional) Add more servers and clients as needed with the `wiretap add` command